The Rise and Fall of Jigsaw: Making Sense of the Saw Franchise

 Table of Contents

 Saw is one of the world’s most popular and successful horror franchises.
 It began in 2004 with the release of the film Saw co-created by James Wan and Leigh Whannell.
-Nine movies were released in the series between 2004 and 2021 (with a tenth on its way in 2023).
+Ten movies were released in the series between 2004 and 2023.
 The story of each film builds on what came before, creating a twisting narrative that is intriguing, but it can also be difficult to follow for all but the most dedicated fans.

 Flashbacks are a huge part of how the Saw story is told, and they have been since the very first movie.
 The flashbacks fill in gaps in the stories initially left open to interpretation, they explain surprise revelations, and they give added context to characters’ backstories.
 This means that any given Saw movie will add new moments that might occur chronologically during any other film in the series, or they may add information that happened at any time before the first movie began.
 It’s a lot to keep track of.